ndlib/nddiss/README.md

 The original version, created by Sameer Vijay, follows the Spring 2004 formatting guidelines.
 Later, Megan Patnott updated it to follow the Spring 2013 guidelines.

-This is based off of the style file created by D. A. Peterson, Jeff Squyeres, and others.
+This class is based off of an older style file created by D. A. Peterson, Jeff Squyeres, and others.

 # License